waqas-liaqat/MUSIC-STORE-DATA-ANALYSIS/README.md

 - **PostgreSQL**: To run SQL queries and perform analysis.
 - **SQL**: For querying, filtering, aggregating, and analyzing the data.

-## 📊 Dataset Description
-The dataset includes information about:
-- **Customers**: Customer demographic details and location.
-- **Invoices**: Sales data related to customer purchases.
-- **Tracks**: Information about the songs in the store, including their genre and length.
-- **Artists**: Data about the artists who produced the tracks.

-## 📁 Folder Structure
-- `SQL Queries`: Contains all the SQL queries used to answer the business questions.
-- `Presentation document`: Includes query results or any exported data related to the analysis.

 ## 🏆 Key Takeaways
 This project highlights:
 - My ability to write efficient SQL queries to solve real-world business problems.